Embed This Data

 - FDI Inflow:

-The top individual income tax rate is 30 percent, and the top corporate tax rate is 40 percent.
+The top personal income tax rate is 30 percent, and the top corporate tax rate is 40 percent.
 Other taxes include a rental tax and a tax on vehicles.
 The overall tax burden equals 13 percent of total domestic income.
 Tax enforcement is arbitrary.
 Government spending equals 12.7 percent of domestic output.
 Much of the public debt was cancelled in 2010 under the Heavily Indebted Poor Countries Initiative.

 The regulatory system still discourages private entrepreneurship.
 Institutional deficiencies such as pervasive corruption and very limited access to credit discourage business start-ups.
 Much of the workforce is employed in the agricultural sector, and informal labor activity is widespread.
 Prices are controlled and regulated by the government, which also heavily subsidizes electricity.